Noncommutative Solitons and Quasideterminants: Twistor description of noncommutative anti-self-dual Yang-Mills equations

 {}From Eqs. (\ref{expansion}) and (\ref{splitting1}) we find that some entries become polynomials w.r.t. $\zeta$:

 and so on.
 By substituting these relations into eq. \eqref{splitting2}, we get sets of equations for $h$ and $\tilde{h}$ in the coefficients of $\zeta^{0}, ~\zeta^{-1},~ \cdots, ~\zeta^{-l}$:

 where

-These linear equations can be solved by taking inverse matrix of $D_{l+1}$ from right side and can be rewritten in terms of quasideterminants:
+These linear equations can be solved by taking inverse matrix of $D_{l+1}$ from right side and can be rewritten in terms of quasideterminants (For a brief review, see Appendix A.):

-Here if we taking the Mason-Woodhouse gauge \eqref{M-W}, Eq. \eqref{sol_birkhoff} can be solved for $h$ and $\tilde{h}$ in terms of quasideterminants of $D_{l+1}$:
+If we take the Mason-Woodhouse gauge \eqref{M-W}, Eq. \eqref{sol_birkhoff} can be solved for $h$ and $\tilde{h}$ in terms of quasideterminants of $D_{l+1}$:

 This is the $l$-th order noncommutative Atiyah-Ward ansatz solution.
 For $l=0$, the noncommutative anti-self-dual Yang-Mills equation becomes a noncommutative linear equation $(\partial_z\partial_{\tilde{z}} -\partial_w\partial_{\tilde{w}})\Delta_0=0$.
 (We note that for the Euclidean space, this is the noncommutative Laplace equation because of the reality condition $\bar{w}=-\tilde{w}$.
-The fundamental solutions leads to instanton solutions.)
+The fundamental solutions leads to noncommutative instanton solutions \cite{NeSc}.)
+The plane wave solutions yields a noncommutative version of non-linear plane wave solutions \cite{deVega}.
 Other scalar functions $\Delta_i(x)$ is determined explicitly by the recurrence relation \eqref{rec} from the solution $\Delta_0(x)$ of this linear equation up to integral constants.
 Hence the noncommutative Atiyah-Ward ansatz solutions are exact.